 Our steak is intended to be enjoyed rare, and can become tough when cooked or reheated to medium or well done.
 We suggest warming steak slightly.
 Reheat at 375F for 5-10 minutes, or 30 seconds in the microwave.

 We often provide extra sauce or gravy on the side for meat dishes.
-In most cases these sauces can be warmed in small dish in the microwave or small pot on the stove top and poured over the meat or served on the side.
+In most cases these sauces can be warmed in small dish in the microwave or small pot on the stove top, with a few tablespoons of water to thin, and poured over the meat or served on the side.

 Fresh & Frozen Doubles & Singles

 In all cases, we recommend defrosting any frozen meals completely before following the reheating instructions.
-This can be done by letting the meal thaw in your fridge overnight or for 4-5 hours on the counter.
-Our black and gold containers are oven and microwave safe, but all plastic lids and containers must be removed.
+This can be done by letting the meal thaw in your fridge overnight.
+The black and gold containers are oven and microwave safe, but all plastic lids and containers must be removed.
+Our new Tilton packaging is made in Canada of 100 % recycled materials and is 100% recyclable in Ottawa’s Blue Bin.
+The single serving size is microwave safe.
+The double serving size is oven and microwave save (black bottom only) although you need to place it on a baking sheet.
+We generally suggest you transfer your food to your own oven or microwave save container.
 If you are in a hurry to defrost your meal, most microwaves have a defrost function which works quite well.
-If you have concerns about reheating food in aluminum or plastic, we would encourage you to transfer the food to oven safe Pyrex or pottery before re-heating.

 Fish is fragile and does not tolerate being overheated as it can cause it to dry out.
 Generally you want to remove the fish from the oven safe container for the bulk of the cooking time, and add it back to the dish for the remaining 10-12 minutes of cooking time.
 It can also be reheated in the microwave for 1-2 minutes.